betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 Advantage over other Climbers.

-- Risk increases in Competition when the Friction of ViaSurfaces decreases when Holds become TooChalky.
+- Risk increases in Competition when the Friction of Contacts decreases when Holds become TooChalky.

-- Risk decreases when ViaSurfaces are Prechalked.
+- Risk decreases when Contacts are Prechalked.

 ## <via>Via</via> Risk Factors